-Every week for ten solid years, landlubbers would look forward to vicariously climbing aboard the best cruise ship that ever sailed, “The Love Boat.”
-The ABC-TV hour-long hit sit-com that revolved around the adventures of a captain and his crew had one affable bartender, who always managed to keep his customers happy, Isaac Washington, played by actor Ted Lange.
+Every week for ten solid years, landlubbers would look forward to vicariously climbing aboard the best cruise ship to ever sailed, “The Love Boat.”
+The ABC-TV hour-long hit sitcom that centered around the adventures of a captain and his crew had one affable bartender, who always managed to keep his customers happy, Isaac Washington, played by actor Ted Lange.

 The well-known character actor whose birth name is actually Theodore William Kennedy was born in Oakland, California on January 5, 1948.
 Ted probably caught the acting bug from his mother, Geraldine Lange, who had dabbled in acting.
 She was a personal secretary to a San Francisco mayor by day, but was public affairs director of San Francisco’s KBHK-TV and also hosted television programs on KBHK-TV, by night.
 Ted began his acting career on the Broadway stage in the hit musical “Hair.”
 He made his first film debut in the 1972 blaxploitation crime-drama,”Trick Baby,” where he played the role of Melvin, a pimp.
 Ted also appeared in “Black Belt Jones” the 1974 classic martial arts film starring Jim Kelly and comedian Scatman Crothers.
 He then landed a role in the memorable 1975 action film “Friday Foster,” starring the beautiful and fierce actress, Pam Grier.